-Acting as a director of the FAUW Board is an opportunity for you to represent your colleagues in maintaining and overseeing the collegial governance model of the University.
+Acting as a director of the Faculty Association is an opportunity for you to represent your colleagues and contribute to the collegial governance model of the University.
 It is a great way to gain experience with the functioning of the University, including developing, revising, and enforcing the various policies that members of the University of Waterloo community are subject to.

 We're glad you're interested in running and hope that this page provides you with the information you need to make a decision.
 If you still have questions, please reach out to a member of the Elections Committee.